- Podcast ad CPMs dropped from a 2021 peak of $25 to roughly $18 in 2024 according to Magellan AI, even as listening hours kept climbing

 - The outro is the action.
 One specific URL, one specific offer.
 Not "go to the app store."
 Use a deep link with a UTM that funnels into a paywall designed for the listener of that exact episode.

-Step 6: Let the App Generate Your Next 100 Episodes
+Save your seat → (opens in a new tab)Step 6: Let the App Generate Your Next 100 Episodes

 Patreon vs Apple Subscriptions vs Your Own App: Which Pays More?